vrfoundations/vrtopics/Physical-Realism.md

 # Towards physical realism in VR environments
-Lawrence Angrave's Guest VR Lecture Oct 17, 2018
+Lawrence Angrave's Guest VR Lecture Oct 17, 2018 and Oct 23, 2019

 How can we create a shared VR immersive realistic emotive experience?